Slint is an American Alternative Rock

 .
 It is rumored that the brooding sound of Spiderland

-They've had two reunions.
+They've had three reunions.
 One in 2005 and another in 2007, but no new material is rumored, although they did perform a new song entitled "King's Approach" during their 2007 shows.
+A third reunion began in 2013, and the band has hinted at the possibility of new material.
+Spiderland

 Slint contains examples of the following tropes: